-- are optimization heuristics shortcuts

-- are simpler than you probably thought
+- are optimization heuristics shortcuts - are simpler than you probably thought

-... simpler than you probably thought -- all you have to do is create an initial population, and cycle through five simple steps, of assessing their fitness, checking if you're done, picking breeders, breeding them, and mutating the new candidates, over and over until you're done.
+... simpler than you probably thought -- all you have to do is create an initial population, and cycle through five simple steps, over and over until you're done.
 They ...

 - are optimization heuristics shortcuts

 - are simpler than you probably thought

 - can use very simple functions